 Five races.
 One track.
 One meet.

 That was the career of Melair, and it all transpired at Hollywood Park during the spring and summer of 1986.
-Equipped with sublime speed, she became a star in the Southland.
-And although her career was quite brief, she made the most of the time she had on the track.
+Equipped with sublime speed, she became a star in the Southland as she added win after win to her collection.